uviclibraries/rstudio/basics-interface.md

 For example, after removing `rectangle1.length` as above, try running line 3 of the code.

-Carefully consider the consequences of removing variables before doing so.
+Carefully consider the consequences of removing objects before doing so.

 <br>